convto/bit/README.md

 # bit
-This is a bit encoding library, supporting encoding and decoding.
-It also provides io.Reader and io.Writer.
-The implementation is based on encoding/hex of the standard package.

-## What is this?
 This package provides Encode/Decode functionality for byte sequences into bit strings.
 For example, a byte represented by the hexadecimal number `ff` would be encoded as `1111111111` .

+The implementation is based on encoding/hex of the standard package.

 ## Why is this necessary?
 Go does not (as far as I can tell) have the flexibility to output raw byte sequences as bit strings.
 This can be a problem in log output when, for example, parsing a binary message fails.

 Bit output with padding like `fmt.Sprintf("%08b", buf)` is close,
-but I created this package for more flexible handling (e.g. io.Reader and io.Writer support, Or dump output support like `xxd -b` ).
+but I created this package for more flexible handling (e.g. `io.Reader` and `io.Writer` support, Or `Dump()` output support like `xxd -b` ).

 ## Usage